ziyishen09-glitch/AUX_GRAPH_RWTA_Reproduce/README_aux_graph.txt

     to use different wavelength accrossing relays -> two kinds of possibility when bypassing: same wavelength(as the original one) or different wavelength -> turns out that different wavelength method has closer result to paper.

+22. potential bug: don't know how will dijkstra choose the route when weights are same(when bypassing) from test results it chooses ones with less hops (which is expected behavior).
+Some defensive considering are to be made.
+By minusing a very small number on the weight of the aux_edge.
+Correct behavior is guaranteed.
+    (But actually the result is the same).
+So eventually nothing is modified.

+Modification: adding actual fallback layer of auxgraph.
+Now there are 2 auxgraphs, d1 and aux_graph_d2

+23. SR1 is 0.4, SR2 is 0.7.
+TP2 = 1.5, TP1 = 1.25, TP0 = 1.

+24. Added auxgraph_aux_d1 whose threshold is 33.0. added logics in auxgraph_aux_d2 to map d1 to d2, in
+    addition to mapping physical to d2.

+25. Added handler in simulator, if traffic is between 0.4 and 0.7, check whether d2 virtual routes mapped to d1 contains d1 virtual routes.
+If contains d1 virtual route, that means nodes can be bypassed in d1.
+    If not, that means allocation shall be using TP0.

+QKP experiment stage

+26. added qkp module to net.py, the container is qkp_pools: Dict[Tuple[int, int], int], the tuple stand for the node pair, i.e. the qkp between two nodes.
+The int is the number of keys stored in it. the '1' unit here stand for the number of keys that can be produced in one time slot. self._qkp_key_map and _normalize edge helps store the pairs of qkp and the reversed pair, so that any input can be correctly stored into the respective QKP.

+27. A number of interfaces have been constructed to manipulate QKPs. add_qkp adds a certain amount of keys into a designated QKP, use_qkp combines checking and consuming process of a designated qkp together.
+Get_qkp returns the number of keys in one qkp.
+Record_bypass_saved_keys is used for passive QKP storage.
+It charges the QKP saved in a bypass process into the respective QKP, and generates a log in the mean time, so that the charging process can be traced.
+Get_qkp_log returns the qkp charging log constructed by Record_bypass_saved_keys.

+28. In the simulator main module, the saved keys in a bypass is stored into the respective QKP.